robotic-team-7/Backend/README.md

 # The Mower Backend

-The mower backend is a backend application is a communication link between the mower and the mobile application for reading and writing data.
+The mower backend is a backend application which is a communication link between the mower and the mobile application for reading and writing data.

 ## Tech